 S.6 Link metric reporting example

-When HWMP is activated as the active path selection protocol in a mesh BSS, link metric of a link is determined by a STA that received PREQ frame or RANN frame over the link.
-To establish reliable mesh path, it is desirable that the link metric value is calculated considering bi-directional link quality, particularly because HWMP generates a single mesh path for bi-directional transmissions.
-Link metric reporting is used to collect a link metric value calculated by the peer STA of the link, so that STA can determine bi-directional quality of a link at a time.
+When HWMP is activated as the active path selection protocol in a mesh BSS, the link metric of a link is determined by a STA that received a PREQ frame or RANN frame over the link.
+To establish a reliable mesh path, it is desirable that the link metric value is calculated considering the bi-directional link quality, particularly because HWMP generates a single mesh path for bi-directional transmissions.
+Link metric reporting is used to collect a link metric value calculated by the peer STA, so that STA can determine the bi-directional quality of a link.

-The following procedure explains one example practice of the link metric calculation using link metric reporting, when HWMP is activated.
+The following procedure explains one example practice of link metric calculation using link metric reporting, when HWMP is activated.

-STA monitors MCS index of Data frames transmitted to a peer STA and calculate averaged metric value MTX of the link toward the peer STA.
-STA updates MTX of the link when it transmits Data frame to the peer STA.
-If the STA does not transmit Data frames to the peer STA recently, MTX might be approximated from strength of the signal (RSSI) received from the peer STA.
+The STA monitors the MCS of Data frames transmitted to a peer STA and calculates the averaged metric value MTX of the link toward the peer STA.
+The STA updates MTX when it transmits a Data frame to the peer STA.
+If the STA has not transmitted Data frames to the peer STA recently, MTX might be approximated from the strength of the signal (RSSI) received from the peer STA.

 The STA transmits Mesh Link Metric Report frames containing the metric value MTX to the peer STA.

 When the STA receives a Mesh Link Metric Report frame from the peer STA, it stores the reported metric value as MRX of the link.
-If the STA does not receive Mesh Link Metric Report frame recently, the STA might invalidate MRX.
+If the STA has not received a Mesh Link Metric Report frame recently, the STA might invalidate MRX.

-When the STA is in need of link metric value of the link, i.e., it received HWMP Mesh Path Selection frame to determine active mesh path, it calculates link metric for the path selection MPATH using the following equation.
+When the STA is in need of the link metric value of the link, i.e., it received an HWMP Mesh Path Selection frame to determine an active mesh path, it calculates the link metric for the path selection MPATH using the following equation:

 MPATH = α × MTX + (1 - α) × MRX

-Where α is the ratio of the outgoing traffic on the link versus total traffic on the link.
-If such ratio is unknown, it is set to 0.5.
-If MRX is invalidated, set α to 1.0.
+where α is the ratio of the outgoing traffic on the link versus total traffic on the link.
+If this ratio is unknown, it is set to 0.5.
+If MRX is invalidated, it is set to 1.0.

 Pointer information to current/recent 802.11 mesh network related efforts: